"Data is the new oil but without engineering, it's just crude."

 Stage Description

-Data Ingestion Collecting raw data from multiple sources (APIs, IoT devices, logs, databases, etc.).
+Data Ingestion Collecting raw data from multiple sources (APIs, IoT devices, logs, etc.).

 Data Storage Storing the data in warehouses, lakes, or lakehouses for long-term access.